RainbowFloyd/pdsnd_github/README.md

 Bikeshare

 ### Description
 Using Python, query bikeshare data from differnent locations and time frames.
+This data will show: how many people used the bikeshare service, how long people rented a bike, their start and end stations, trip durations and more informations about each user.

 ### Files used
 bikeshare.py